jwkr2004/FBLA-React-Project/README.md

 # Student Event Tracker
 Student Event Tracker is a website that you can track students points if they joined events and it can show them what events they can join.
 This was created for FBLA 2022-2023 competitions.

+## Build Status
+There should be no errors throughout the code and everthing should be working.

+## Tech/Framework used
+We used Visual Studio Code to Test and program the website.
+We also used MongoDB to store all of the data.

+## Features
+This website is

 ## Requirements
 This website requires the following modules: